wiheto/netplotbrain/docs/tutorial/tutorial1_input.md

 If the template argument is specified in `netplotbrain.plot`, then the template argument does not need to be included in the `nodes` dictionary.

-Since the nifti image consists of parcels (i.e., regions) of the brain instead of circles placed throughout the brain, it is possible to specify that you would rather visualize the parcels, over the circles, with a single argument `nodetype`.
+Since the nifti image consists of parcels (i.e., regions) of the brain instead of circles placed throughout the brain, it is possible to specify that you would rather visualize the parcels, over the circles, with a single argument `node_type`.

 ```python
 # import packages